 What happened to the Jews in Florence?

 During the Medici rule, attitudes towards Jews changed at different times.
-In some periods, the Medici tolerated and protected the Jewish community.
+At certain times, the Medici tolerated and protected the Jewish community.

 At other times, pressures increased and restrictions grew, depending on the political climate.